-78-yr-old Joe Biden will be oldest US president to take oath
+78-yr-old Joe Biden will be oldest US President to take oath

-New Delhi [India], January 20 (ANI): With a promise to 'heal' America, which in recent months witnessed a chaotic election and messy transition of power, Joseph R Biden will take the oath to become the 46th president of the United States on Wednesday.
+Washington [US], January 20 (ANI): With a promise to "heal" America, which in recent months witnessed a chaotic election and messy transition of power, Joseph R Biden will take the oath to become the 46th President of the United States on Wednesday.

 Biden, who is known around the world for his stint as the vice president during the Obama administration, will be the oldest person ever sworn in as president of the country.
 He turned 78 in November 2020.